Shan Goshorn

 Shan Goshorn (July 3, 1957 – December 1, 2018) was an Eastern Band Cherokee artist, who lived in Tulsa, Oklahoma.
 Her interdisciplinary artwork expresses human rights issues, especially those that affect Native American people today.
-Goshorn used different media to convey her message, including woven paper baskets, silversmithing, painting, and photography.
+Goshorn used mixed media, including woven paper baskets, silversmithing, painting, and photography.
 She is best known for her baskets with Cherokee designs woven with archival paper reproductions of documents, maps, treaties, photographs and other materials that convey both the challenges and triumphs that Native Americans have experienced in the past and are still experiencing today.

 Early life

 Goshorn was born on July 3, 1957, and raised in Baltimore, Maryland.
 She spent summers on the Qualla Boundary with her grandmother.
 She found most of her artistic inspiration in her teenage years when she worked for a summer at her tribe's Qualla Arts and Crafts Mutual cooperative in Cherokee, North Carolina.
 There, she became familiar with leading Eastern Band Cherokee artists and art forms.
 This experience led to a job with the Indian Arts and Crafts Board, where she helped organize Native art exhibitions and photographed the harvesting and preparation raw materials for Cherokee basketmaking, carving, and other cultural art forms.